Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 SIBO and IBS are interconnected, with the common denominator of high fodmap foods aggravating digestive symptoms by providing food for bacteria that has overgrown in the small intestine, which worsens symptoms of IBS.

-A high fodmap diet increases gas production, which can be measured by a breath test that measures the amount of hydrogen gas in the breath.
+A high fodmap diet increases gas production, measured by a breath test that measures the amount of hydrogen gas in the breath.

 The overgrowth of bacteria in the small intestine is measured using a hydrogen breath test.